Academics and Research

 - Sustainability-Related courses incorporate smaller aspects into the course work or simply focus on one sustainability principle.

-WPI submits sustainability course data to be evaluated by the AASHE Sustainability Tracking, Assessment and Rating Survey (STARS) - viewable here - which is used each year by the Princeton Review Green Colleges survey and Sierra Club Cool Schools survey.
-For the 2015-2016 school year, WPI offered 149 courses involving sustainability and that number is growing.
+WPI submits sustainability course data to be evaluated by the AASHE Sustainability Tracking, Assessment and Rating Survey (STARS), which is used each year by the Princeton Review Green Colleges survey and Sierra Club Cool Schools survey.

 Sustainability is integrated into every aspect of our lives.
 Whether you are designing a more wind resistant airplane foil, creating a flexible prosthetic for an amputee patient, or analyzing grey water applications, you will need to know about sustainable materials and practices.
 Not only will the preservation of better livelihoods play a part in your workplace, but it will be an important part of your life.